jeromeboivin/ollama-chat/README.md

 18. **Start the conversation automatically**: Use the `--auto-start` argument to start the conversation immediately without requiring user input.

+19. **Specify the memory collection name**: Use the `--memory-collection-name <collection name>` argument to specify the name of the memory collection to use for context management.
+If not specified, the default value is used.

+20. **Specify the long-term memory file**: Use the `--long-term-memory-file <file name>` argument to specify the long-term memory file name.
+If not specified, the default value is used.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ### Multiline input